wmian99/darzi.live/README.md

 5. 1 Order belongs to One Customer
 6. 1 Order belongs to One Tailor

+## Main Branch
+All the code is in master branch
+For upcoming features make your new branch and merge it in master and finally to main before deploying

 ## For any assistance
 Feel free to reach out to me on wmian99@gmail.com